canonical/sdcore-nms/CONTRIBUTING.md

 ### `make deploy`

 This target will create an LXC VM called `nms`, install docker, deploy the `NMS` and `MongoDB` OCI image, create a valid config file for `NMS`, and start the program.
+After the process is done, from your host machine you can run `lxc list`, and use the IP address to connect to both mongodb and NMS.
+The port for NMS is `:5000` and the port for mongodb is `:27017`.

 `make rock` must have successfully completed and `lxd` must be installed to use this option.